Almost all Steiner triple systems have perfect matchings: Introduction

 \subsection{Acknowledgements}

-The author would like to thank Asaf Ferber and Benny Sudakov for very helpful discussions about random designs and the intricacies of the absorbing method, and Patrick Morris and Stefan Glock for pointing out some oversights in earlier versions of this paper.
+The author would like to thank Asaf Ferber and Benny Sudakov for very helpful discussions about random designs and the intricacies of the absorbing method, Patrick Morris and Stefan Glock for pointing out some oversights in earlier versions of this paper, and Lutz Warnke for pointing out some related references.